skrotnisse/messageboard/README.md

 A small RESTful webapi message-board service written in C# / .NET Core 3.1.

+## Disclaimer

+This is a PoC service-project that has not been properly reviewed.
+Do **NOT** use this in any sort of production environment.

 # Development setup

 This section describes how to setup a local development environment to run the service and test cases.